 - Be sure to measure hand grip, biceps, triceps, chest, legs and abdomen using dynamometers, push ups, sit ups and weights.

 - There are many standards that were developed and form is as important as the number of repetitions.
 Be sure to have testing done by someone with knowledge and training to avoid injury.

-Reviews of clinical trials has determined that physical training exercise composed of strength, endurance and balance training reduced the incidence of falls, showed enhancements in gait, enhanced balance, and increased muscle strength.
+Reviews of clinical trials has determined that physical training exercise composed of strength, endurance and balance training reduced the incidence of falls.
+Furthermore, showed enhancements in gait, enhanced balance, and increased muscle strength.
 It seems to be the best strategy to improve rate of falls, gait ability, balance, and strength performance in physically frail older adults.
-Don’t wait until you are frail to start.
-The best time to start is as soon as you have a decline in function determined by a physical performance test.
+Although, don’t wait until you are frail to start.
+The best time to start is as soon as you have a decline in function.
+Therefore, determined by a physical performance test.